thomasgauvin/cv-knowledge-engine-accelerator/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fthomasgauvin%2Fcv-knowledge-engine-accelerator%2Fmain%2FAssets%2FARM%2520Template%2Ftemplate.json)

+Ensure resources are properly deployed before continuing.

 ### Step 1: Setup the Environemnt
-After deploying the resources successfully, navigate to the newly created Storage Account in Azure, and upload the sample documents in a new blob container.
+Navigate to the newly created Storage Account in Azure, and upload the sample documents in a new blob container.
 The sample documents can be found in [Assets/Sample Documents](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/tree/main/Assets/Sample%20Documents) folder.

 Next, navigate to the folder [Assets/Postman Script](https://github.com/AhmedAlmu/cv-knowledge-engine-accelerator/tree/main/Assets/Postman%20Script) to find the Postman collection that will be used to create the Search Service elements.